Course Catalog - Science

 AP Environmental Science D (11-12) #3505

-This course is a rigorous, college-level study of environmental topics.
+This course is a college-level study of environmental topics.
 Students will engage with scientific principles that are required to understand the interrelationships within the natural world.
 Students will identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
 This course is interdisciplinary and includes topics from geology, biology, environmental studies, chemistry, and geography.
 Students will prepare to take the AP Environmental Science Exam in May.

 SEM: 2 Science CR: 1